turi-code/userguide/anomaly_detection/bayesian_changepoints.md

 [4 rows x 4 columns]
 ```

-Looking at the value of the Dow Jones industrial average in that time, it's clear that high changepoint scores correlate strongly with strong downturns in the market in Februray 2007, end of July 2007, and the huge tumble in the middle of September 2008.
-In fact, it's interesting that we've identified the exact day that Freddie Mac ceases its purchases of the riskiest subprime mortgages and mortgage-backed securities(2/26/2007) and the day Lehman Brothers file for bankruptcy(09/15/2008).
+Looking at the value of the Dow Jones industrial average in that time(see below), it's clear that high changepoint scores correlate strongly with strong downturns in the market in Februray 2007, end of July 2007, and the huge tumble in the middle of September 2008.
+In fact, it's interesting that we've identified the exact day that Freddie Mac ceases its purchases of the riskiest subprime mortgages and mortgage-backed securities (2/26/2007) and the day Lehman Brothers file for bankruptcy (09/15/2008).

 ![original_anomalies](images/raw_index.png)
+*Percentage growth (our input to the Bayesian Changepoints model), the changepoint probability, and the actual index value for reference.*

 #### Updating the model with new data

-The Bayesian Changepoints, along with Moving Z-score, are unique among GraphLab Create models in that a new model can be created by updating an existing model.
+The Bayesian Changepoints and  Moving Z-score models, are unique among GraphLab Create models in that a new model can be created by updating an existing model.
 This allows the new model to be used in a batch-online fashion.

 ```python
 new_model = model.update(dow_jones_part2)